-But, what does the press release really say?
+But what does the press release really say?

 The German version is here.
 Plugged into a little technological wonder called Yahoo!
 Babel Fish, (the translation is below), the release seems to indicate that drospirenone-containing contraceptives (like YAZ), are a risk factor that doctors should consider when writing prescriptions for birth control.
-And, the press release cites an underlying study that indicates ingestion of dropsirenone-containing birth control pills creates a higher risk of deep venous thrombosis (DVT).
+And the press release cites an underlying study that indicates ingestion of drospirenone-containing birth control pills creates a higher risk of deep venous thrombosis (DVT).
 So, is Bayer stretching the truth in an effort to do damage control, or are they just reporting the facts?
 I know which side I’m on, at this point.

 Here’s the translated press release–a little clunky, but you get the idea:

-Venous Thromboembolien under contraceptive pills: Swissmedic informs over clarifications and reminds of the precautionary measures
+Venous Thromboembolien under contraceptive pills: Swissmedic informs over clarifications and reminds of the precautionary measures.

-Since May 2009 the risks of the contraceptive pills are discussed intensively into Swiss media.
+Since May 2009, the risks of contraceptive pills are discussed intensively into Swiss media.
 Swissmedic informed http://www.swissmedic.ch/aktuell/00003/01095/index.html?lang=de on their homepage over the most important facts to the risk of venous Thromboembolien (VTE).
 Together with their humanly Medicines Expert Committee accomplished Heilmittelinstitut an analysis of the most current data and studies to the factors of risk.
-Particularly two new epidemiological studies from Holland and Denmark were taken from August 2009 under the magnifying glass, which reported over a increased VTE risk in connection with the active substance Drospirenon.
-The results proved that the risk with rising age of the woman and higher Östrogengehalt of the pill increases.
-In the direct comparison in both studies it was shown that contraceptive pills of the 3rd generation exhibit a approximately two-way increased risk opposite those the 2nd generation.
-The risk to get a venous Thromboembolie is to the 3rd generation with income of drospirenonhaltigen pills somewhat more deeply than with those.
+Particularly two new epidemiological studies from Holland and Denmark were taken from August 2009 under the magnifying glass, which reported over an increased VTE risk in connection with the active substance Drospirenone.
+The results proved that the risk with the rising age of the woman and higher Östrogengehalt of the pill increases.
+In the direct comparison in both studies, it was shown that contraceptive pills of the 3rd generation exhibit an approximately two-way increased risk opposite the 2nd generation ones.
+The risk to get a venous Thromboembolie is to the 3rd generation, with an income of drospirenonhaltigen pills somewhat more deeply than with those.
 After the conclusion of this current examination, Swissmedic will take up the results to the drug information.
 This information refers to in detail on the necessary precautionary measures.
 Women, who want to prevent hormones, should discuss the risks in detail with their physician.